Yarragon

 Yarragon is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yarragon has a cultural diversity level below average, with 87.3% of its population born in Australia, 92.9% being citizens, and 96.9% speaking English only at home.
-Christianity is the predominant religion in Yarragon, comprising 44.9% of the population.
-Notably, Judaism is not represented in Yarragon's population, compared to a 0.1% regional average.
+Yarragon's cultural diversity was found to be below average, with 87.3% of its population born in Australia, 92.9% being citizens, and 96.9% speaking English only at home.
+Christianity was the predominant religion in Yarragon, comprising 44.9% of the population.
+Notably, Judaism was not present in Yarragon's population, compared to Regional Vic's 0.1%.

 Frequently Asked Questions - Diversity